scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

            ...
        ],

+It is clear from Figure HEFT
 Edges in the graph, which are the dependency relationship between tasks, are described by links, along with the related data-products:

 .. code-block:: python